-HomeAid Houston is the link between local homeless care providers in need of construction assistance and builder professionals who want to give back to the community.
+HomeAid Houston is the link between local non-profit care providers in need of construction assistance and builder professionals who want to give back to the community.

 Most of the homeless in our community are temporarily or “transitionally” homeless and come from high-risk populations, such as veterans, single parents, youth, seniors, intellectually and developmentally disabled, or those recovering from addiction or incarceration.
 We are lucky to have a wonderful and diverse group of non-profit care providers across Houston who are working to fight homelessness by supporting and equipping these high-risk groups by giving them a chance to get back on their feet and move toward self-sufficiency.
 The agencies we work with, who become HomeAid Houston Agency Partners, offer various programs in addition to safe and stable housing, such as physical and emotional support services, individual and group counseling, education and job skills training, child care, and much more.